 My short-term goals are learning as much as possible at the firm and really developing personally and professionally.
 My priority is helping others like myself.
 I came from a non-Russell Group University and was the first generation in my family to go to university.
 I'm an ethnic minority and was in the care system.
 I'm really focused on helping the firm reach out to more people who are like me.
 That's one of my long-term goals.

 Is there anything else you'd like to add?

 Another tip I have is to record yourself when you are preparing for interviews so you can see how you sound.
 Finally, the most invaluable thing I learned is to signpost questions.
 I was getting so far in the application processes but falling at the last hurdle when it came to assessment centres.
 So, when answering a question, signpost it at the beginning.
 For example, "the three reasons I want a career in law are…".
 It allows you to streamline your answers and deliver information in a clear and concise way.

 Want to follow in Rianna's footsteps?
-Find out more about Linklaters and apply here.
+Find out more about Linklaters jobs and internships.